Josep Gayá

-Josep Antoni Gayá Martínez (born 7 July 2000) is a Spanish professional footballer who plays as a central defender for RCD Mallorca.
+Josep Antoni Gayá Martínez (born 7 July 2000) is a Spanish professional footballer who plays as a central defender for Primera Federación club Lugo.

-Club career
+Career

 Born in Palma de Mallorca, Balearic Islands, Gayá joined RCD Mallorca's youth setup in June 2016, from CD Manacor.
 He made his senior debut with the reserves on 1 May 2019, coming on as a second-half substitute in a 6–0 Tercera División away routing of CF Sóller.

 Gayá scored his first senior goal on 13 December 2020, netting the equalizer for the B's in a 1–1 draw at SD Formentera.
 He made his first team – and La Liga – debut the following 22 September, starting in a 1–6 away loss against Real Madrid.

+On 1 September 2023, Gayá was loaned to Segunda División side SD Amorebieta for the season.
+He scored his first professional goal on 11 November, netting the equalizer in a 1–1 away draw against Sporting de Gijón.

+On 29 June 2024, after suffered relegation with Amore, Gayá terminated his contract with the Bermellones.
+On 22 July, he signed a one-year deal with CD Tenerife also in the second division.

+On 3 February 2025, Gayá terminated his link with Tete by mutual consent.